passportxyz/passport-docs/pages/building-with-passport/smart-contracts/overview.md

 ## Why onchain?

-In addition to accessing Passport XYZ data offchain using the Passport API, Passport has also released a smart contract stack that enables developers to access Passport score and Stamp data directly from the blockchain.
+In addition to accessing Human Passport data offchain using the Passport API, Passport has also released a smart contract stack that enables developers to access Passport score and Stamp data directly from the blockchain.

 This onchain Passport data enables partners that want to maintain a decentralized, permissionless backend to engage directly with our smart contracts instead of storing and processing Passport data pulled from our API.